 Our programs are primarily accessed through referrals from Island Health and Community Living BC; but we do take on a limited number of private clients.
-Please contact our Programs Manger, Kori@providence.bc.ca.
+Please contact our Programs Manger, Kori via email@example.com

 The participants are generally referred to the Farm by one of our contractors, our programming then becomes part of their rehabilitation plan and farm participation can be temporary.
-On a longer term basis other participants becomes accepted part of our community as their daily life.
+On a longer term basis, other participants join our community as a part of their daily life.

 Farm Programming consists of three main programs Greenways Self Help, Segues and The Saint Ann’s Garden Club.

 Greenways Self Help Day Program

-Greenways is the largest of our three umbrella programs, having just under one hundred spaces per week (one space equals one, six hour day per week).
+Greenways is the largest of our three umbrella programs, having just under one hundred spaces per week (one space equals one participant for a six hour day).
 This program has been operating for 38 years.

 The Greenways participants come to us with a variety of different backgrounds and needs, the only one of our programs to serve such a diversified group: Mental Illness, Substance Use, Developmental Challenges, and Brain Injuries.
 This Therapeutic Program has an emphasis on Horticultural Therapy, Life Skills, and Vocational Preparation and Training.
 The Greenways Program follows a Psychosocial Rehabilitation (PSR) model.

 Part of the Farms appeal is the programs meet the needs of the individual and the individual feeds the program.
 At present these programs include Wood Working, Kitchen Program, Art Studio, the Greenhouse Nursery, the Textiles Program, Farm Fashions, Computer Lab, Animal Care, Raised Bed Gardening, Yoga, Well Being Group, Farm Fit and a number of other workshops, trainings and educational experiences.
 We have something for everyone.

 Segues Day Program